-In this document, you will see how to prevent malware with Falcon Host.
-Falcon Host uses multiple methods to prevent and detect malware.
+In this document, you will see how to prevent malware with Falcon.
+Falcon uses multiple methods to prevent and detect malware.
 These methods include Machine Learning, exploit blocking, blacklisting and Indicators of attack.
 This unified combination of methods protects you against known malware, unknown malware and file-less malware.
 This document and attached video will focus on exploit blocking.

 Preventing file-less malware with exploit blocking

 The Falcon machine learning engine is great at blocking known and unknown malware, but malware does not always come in the form of a file that can be analyzed by machine learning.
 Malware can be deployed directly into memory using exploit kits.
 This is why Falcon also includes an exploit blocking function.
 Each of the exploit protection can be turned on or off in the same window as the machine learning configuration.
 To turn an exploit mitigation on or off, just slide the toggle for the exploit mitigation you want to change.

 First navigate to the “Configuration” app, then in the “Prevention Policy”.

 Next, scroll down to the “Exploit Mitigation” section